 An interview with Marty Chan, playwright and award-winning author of 18 books for young readers.
 Hear about his intricate revision process, his deep appreciation of young readers and writers, and his delight in making things hard for his characters.
-25 minutes, all ages.
+25 minutes.

 [1:10] Interview with Marty Chan

 CA: Are you a planner?
 Do you know the endings of your stories, or some of the major plot points, before you begin?